9 Tips for Waking Up in the Morning Without a Struggle

 Create a morning ritual that you enjoy and look forward to

 Many people dread having to face a new day of work or chores, says San Francisco-based clinical psychologist Steve Orma, author of Stop Worrying and Go to Sleep.
 But if the first thing you do is pleasant, that makes it much easier to wake up in the morning.
 “This can be meditating, having a cup of coffee as you read your favorite blog, reading your goals, journaling, etc.,” explains Orma.
 “Choose activities you enjoy and that set you on a good path for the day.”
-Check out these other ways to look forward to mornings.
+It will help ease morning anxiety, too.

 Have a set wake-up time